A gettysburg must-do list for those on a budget

 7. Check Out The Peace Light Memorial

 This stately memorial was dedicated by President Franklin Roosevelt on July 3rd, 1938, the 75th anniversary of the battle.
+It is among my favorite monuments on the Gettysburg battlefield.

 One Union and one Confederate veteran unveiled the 47 1/2 foot tall shaft.